Taiwolawal/darey.io-pbl/project14.md

 Configure the server ID, URL and Credentials, run Test Connection.
 ![5 2](https://user-images.githubusercontent.com/50557587/149631999-60b3d0e3-6989-48db-bc35-f059c501c45a.PNG)

+The steps above are for setting up and installation of Artifactory.

-##Integrate Artifactory repository with Jenkins.
+- Integrate Artifactory repository with Jenkins.

 Create a Jenkinsfile in the php-todo folder, and copy the content below.